Resources for Australian Small Business Owners:

 Businesses with employees should identify eligible employees and provide monthly updates to the ATO.

 Moratorium on Evictions:

-A temporary moratorium on evictions will be in effect over the next 6 months for commercial and residential tenancies who are unable to pay rent because of financial difficulties due to COVID-19.
+A temporary moratorium on evictions will be in effect over the next 6 months (from April 2020) for commercial and residential tenants who are unable to pay rent because of financial difficulties due to COVID-19.
 Also, the Australian Banking Association has announced a new bank loan relief for commercial landlords with loans of up to A$10 million who do not evict their tenants or terminate their leases.

 JobSeeker Payment for Sole Traders:

 The JobSeeker Payment has been expanded to include a Coronavirus supplement of A$550 per fortnight for the next 6 months to eligible sole traders.
 All standard waiting periods and asset tests have been waived, and sole traders will still be able to operate their businesses and earn up to A$1,075 per fortnight before their payments will be affected.

 Small business owners who want to make use of the JobSeeker Payment should apply through the Services Australia website.

 Sole traders whose hours of work or income has fallen by 20% or more due to COVID-19 may access up to A$10,000 of their superannuation, tax-free, this financial year.
 A further A$10,000 may be accessed next financial year.

 Sole traders who wish to access their superannuation should apply via the myGov website.

 The government has increased the threshold at which creditors can take action against small businesses from A$2,000 to A$20,000 and has increased the mandatory response time from 21 days to 6 months.
 They have also announced temporary relief for directors from personal liability for trading while insolvent.